semimod/openvaf-website/content/docs/getting-started/circuit_simulation.md

 openvaf psp103.va
 ```

-This will compile the Verilog-A source file to **psp103.osdi** file for use in Ngspice.
+This will compile the Verilog-A source file to **psp103.osdi** file for usage in Ngspice.
 Now, in the simulation folder, run

 ```bash